News and Announcements

 - For information about Faculty Seminars at the Murphy Institute, click here.

 - For information about the Judeo-Christian Lecture Series, click here.

 The word "philosophy" is derived from the Greek meaning "love of wisdom."

-In philosophy courses, questions like these may be approached directly or through the writings of influential thinkers of the past (for details, look at our courses page).
+In philosophy courses, questions like these are approached directly and through critical reflection on the writings of influential thinkers.

 For details about our courses, take a look at our courses page.